Ly0n/awesome-robotic-tooling/README.md

 * [aikido](https://github.com/personalrobotics/aikido) - Artificial Intelligence for Kinematics, Dynamics, and Optimization
 * [casADi](https://github.com/casadi/casadi) - is a symbolic framework for numeric optimization implementing automatic differentiation in forward and reverse modes on sparse matrix-valued computational graphs
 * [ACADO Toolkit](https://github.com/acado/acado) - is a software environment and algorithm collection for automatic control and dynamic optimization
+* [control-toolbox](https://github.com/ethz-adrl/control-toolbox) - an efficient C++ library for control, estimation, optimization and motion planning in robotics.

 ## User Interaction
 ### Graphical User Interface